 The 25 April in Italy is the Liberation Day.
 All over the country, we celebrate the anniversary of the liberation from the Nazi occupation and from the Fascist regime.
 This is a crucial day in the history of our country and it has great political and military relevance.

 The date of 25 April 1945 will be forever remembered because it represents the end of the war that lasted five years and twenty years of tyranny.
-It is also the anniversary of the resistance, especially of the Partisans that fought against the Nazi and the Fascist regime of the Italian Social Republic.
+It is also the anniversary of the resistance, especially of the Partisans that fought against the Nazis and the Fascist regime of the Italian Social Republic.

 A Brief History of 25 April